nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/design.md

 - Watcher manager for change notifications
 - User info provider for audit trails

-This pattern enables testing with mock implementations and supports different deployment configurations without changing the core engine code.
+This pattern enables testing with mock implementations and supports different deployment configurations without changing the CaDEngine code.

 ### Draft-Commit Workflow